 - Public relations

 Advertising is the most significant tactic in General Motors’ promotional efforts.
-For example, the company advertises GM cars in a variety of media, including online media and traditional outlets like television and magazines.
-These advertisements allow GM to reach a large population of target customers in global, regional and domestic automobile markets.
+For example, the company advertises GM cars in a variety of media, including online media and traditional outlets, like television and magazines.
+These advertisements allow GM to reach a large population of target customers in global, regional, and domestic automobile markets.
 General Motors also uses direct marketing to address the specific needs of customers.
 For instance, direct selling supports the company’s aims of satisfying corporate customers through the sale of commercial vehicles.
 On the other hand, personal selling typically happens inside dealerships, where employees persuade customers to purchase automobiles from General Motors.
 Sales promotion is occasionally executed through discounts or freebies to attract customers to dealerships.
-In addition, public relations are applied in the form of sponsorships of charitable activities and events to promote GM brands and products and to help such events, thereby supporting General Motors’ corporate social responsibility strategy.
+In addition, public relations are applied in the form of sponsorships of charitable activities and events to promote GM brands and products and to help such events, thereby supporting General Motors’ corporate citizenship strategy.
 This aspect of the marketing mix highlights advertising, although the other promotional tactics are also significant.

 The setting of price points and price ranges for the company’s products is the main concern in this aspect of the marketing mix.
 Pricing affects the perceived value of brands and products, and influences sales in price-sensitive markets.
 In this case, General Motors’ pricing strategies for its automotive products are as follows: